deep-mishra/CSE-567-Computational_Linguistic/README.md

 ![output](Roman_Decimal_Convertor/output/output.png)

 ## Bigram Model Evaluator
-Prolog project for application of bigram model to evaluate the correctness of english sentense
+Prolog project for application of bigram model to evaluate the correctness of english sentence